Evinett/ETL-java-synthea-/README.md

 # ETL-Java-Synthea to OMOP CDM
-# Roger Ward, 3 August 2025
+# Roger Ward, October 2025

-Important you will need to dowload the CDM for Athena (mine was in CDM_may25/)
+Important: You will need to download the CDM vocabulary from Athena (mine was in CDM_may25/)

 ## Overview